 8. Incorrectly using a booster seat

 Booster seats must be used with a lap and shoulder belt — never a lap-only belt.
 Make sure the lap belt lies low across your child's hips and pelvis and that the shoulder belt crosses the middle of your child's chest and shoulder.

 9. Transitioning to a safety belt too soon

 Most kids can safely use an adult seat belt sometime between ages 8 and 12.
 Here's how you'll know that your child is ready:

 - Your child reaches a height of 4 feet 9 inches (nearly 1.5 meters).

 - Your child sits against the back of the seat with his or her knees bent comfortably at the edge of the seat — and can remain that way for the entire trip.

-Make sure your child doesn't tuck the shoulder belt under his or her arm or behind his or her back.
 Remember, the back seat is the safest place for children younger than age 13.